Frame-35-logoFrame-35-logoFrame-35-logoFrame-35-logo

 Each case is different and it has an impact on how the chargepoints and infrastructure are paid for.
 In some cases, residents pay (with the help of a grant).
 In other cases, you can meet the cost through the service charge.

-Make sure you understand the legal structures you’re dealing with before you get going.
+Make sure you understand the legal structures you’re dealing with before you begin installing EV charging points.

 3. Be clear on how residents will pay for the electricity they use